JonWil91/milestone-4/README.md

 * Ensure you have navigated to the correct file location using the 'cd' command
 * The next step would be to create a file named 'env.py', this will be an important file for safely storying your credentials.
 * The next required step would be ensuring you have an up to date requirements.txt file.
 This can be initialised by typing 'sudo -H pip3 -r requirements.txt' into the terminal, the syntax may differ slightly between IDE's as for use in GitPod the 'sudo' element was not required.
+* Next you would be required to make migrations to the database.
+This would be done in two steps: python3 manage.py makemigrations, and then python3 manage.py migrate
+* After migrations are made you would need to load the data from the fixtures.
+This has to be done in this order: python3 manage.py loadata categories, python3 manage.py loadata products.
+An error will occur if you try and load products before categories.

 Once these steps have been completed you have everything ready to run the application.
 If you are using the GitPod IDE you would run the command python3 manage.py runserver which will initialise the app and give you the prompt to expose the local host you are running and open it on a browser.